wasmerio/old-docs.wasmer.io/integrations/rust/examples/exit-early.md

     // Make sure to check your function signature (parameter and return types) carefully! let import_object = imports! {
         // Define the "env" namespace that was implicitly used
-        // by our example rust wasm crate.
+        // by our example rust Wasm crate.
         "env" => {
             // Key should be the name of the imported function
             // Value should be the func! macro, with the function passed in.